-In cash-game poker, it is almost never correct to go searching for a pre-flop coin flip.
-Often, when faced with an all-in bet, a beginner player holding A-K will make the call, under the logic:
+In cash-game poker it's almost never correct to search for a pre-flop coin flip.
+Often, when faced with an all-in bet, a beginner player holding A-K will make the call under the logic:

 - I'm ahead of any nonpair hands

 - I'm a coin flip to any pair below KK

 - I'm only behind KK and AA, and I even have three outs to KK

 With this rationale it seems like a good idea to make the call here.
 Unfortunately for these beginners, cash-game poker is unlike tournament poker.

 In the late stages of a tournament, especially the final table (which is what makes up the vast majority of all TV poker), players are often looking for a hand with any showdown value to put it all-in with pre-flop.